aistairc/PinSout/README.md

 |:--------:|:--------:|:--------:|:--------:|
 | myString | String |  | Existing string |
 | position | Int |  | Location to be deleted |
-* getCityObjectID : PointCloud_To_CityGML.getCityObjectID
-To get the cityobject id from cityobject table
-* getSurfaceGeometryID
-To get the surface_geometry id from surface_geometry table
-* getBuildingID
-To get the building id from building table
-* getOpeningID
-To get the opening id from opening table
-* getThematicSurfaceID
-To get the thematic_surface id from thematic_surface table
-* getSurfaceGmlID
-To get the surface_geometry gmlID from surface_geometry table
-* getRoomID
-To get the room id from room table
-* getSurfaceGeometry

 |  <center>Name</center> |  <center>Type</center> |  <center>Default</center> |  <center>Description</center> |
 |:--------:|:--------:|:--------:|:--------:|